STRUCTURAL INSULATED PANELS – PROVEN PERFORMANCE

-The idea of SIPs insulated panel construction is not a new concept.
-As early as 1935, The Forest Products Lab built the first in a series of experimental SIP’s homes.
-Then in 1952, Alden P. Dow built homes in Midland, MI.
-This type of building concept continues to increase in popularity.
+Structural insulated panel construction is not a new concept.
+The “Forest Products Lab” built the first in a series of experimental SIPs homes as early as 1935.
+Then in 1952, Alden P. Dow built SIPs homes in Midland, MI.
+SIPs homes have continued to increase in popularity over the years.

-What is Oriented Strand Board (OSB)?
+Oriented Strand Board (OSB)?